ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/payments.md

 #***********************FLOATING BOX SECTION*****************************

 #***********************ACCORDION SECTION*****************************
-statement: "Reduce the monetary loss to the tax payers by issuing payments correctly the first time and, as appropriate, recovering funds that were paid incorrectly." #first accordion text
+statement: "Demonstrate stewardship of taxpayer dollars by reducing monetary loss and making payments correctly the first time." #first accordion text

-challenge: While improper payments may compromise citizens' trust in government, they are not always indicative of fraud, nor do they necessarily represent payments that should not have been made. " #second accordion text
+challenge: While improper payments may compromise citizens’ trust in government, they are not always indicative of fraud, nor do they necessarily represent payments that should not have been made.
+Having the right information and the capacity to address root causes are critical components. " #second accordion text

+opportunity-bullets: yes

-opportunity: "To improve the efficiencies of government programs by focusing on getting government payments right the first time they are made and reducing the cost associated with an incorrect payment. " #third accordion text
+opportunity-bullet-1: "To improve the efficiencies of government programs by focusing on getting government payments right the first time they are made and reducing the cost associated with an incorrect payment." #third accordion text

+opportunity-bullet-2: "Build trust in government by better understanding the nature of improper payments and their relationship to payment integrity."

 action-2018-Q1: "/CAP/CAP/action_plans/FY2018_Q1_Getting_Payments_Right.pdf"
 action-2018-Q2: "/CAP/CAP/action_plans/FY2018_Q2_Getting_Payments_Right.pdf"